alkimcevik/Turbine/README.md

 Written with Python and SeleniumBase.
 Page object model has been used for the tests.

-Test file are in examples/nypl_tests
+Test files are in examples/nypl_tests

 # Setup